KoalaBear/Jekyll-CV/index.md

 region: HaMerkaz
 email: koalabeardevelopments@gmail.com
 summary: >
     Hey, nice to meet you!
-I am the KoalaBear, an experienced Software Engineer, with good interpersonal relations and self studying abilities.\n
+I am the KoalaBear, an experienced Software Engineer, with good interpersonal relations and self studying abilities.
 Challenging Projects are my passion, and as you'll be able to tell very soon, I'm a big fan of diversification.
 linkedin: ""
 github: "https://github.com/koalabear"
 twitter: ""